vdavidp/jpa-filter-spring/README.md

 It adds filtering capabilities to spring-data crud repositories.
 Just add the query param **filter** with a predicate to filter the results.
 It was designed to be extensible in nature so you can define your own operators and operands.

-Additionally you can manually parse and execute predicates.
-Below you will find instructions on doing that.

 ## Quickstart